innoventsolutions/pentaho-lambda-report-gen/README.md

 1. Open the *Integration Request*
 1. Ensure *Use Lambda Proxy integration* is checked
 1. Return to *Method Execution* and open the *Method Request* details
-1. Add the following parameters, all set to be *Required*
+1. Add the following parameters, they don't need to be set required if the values are configured in the environment properties:
+   - prpt_s3_bucket
-   - report
+   - prpt_file
-   - outputType
+   - output_type
-   - folder
+   - output_s3_bucket
-   - file
+   - output_file
 1. Configuration should be completed at this point

 ### Usage